bobthecat/ngs_practical/readme.md

 ### 5)	Extracting peak associated genes using R

 We will now attempt to extract the genes associated to the peaks found by MACS2.
-For this purpose we use a R package called `[ChIPpeakAnno](http://www.bioconductor.org/packages/2.12/bioc/html/ChIPpeakAnno.html "Bioconductor - ChIPpeakAnno")`.
+For this purpose we use a R package called [ChIPpeakAnno](http://www.bioconductor.org/packages/2.12/bioc/html/ChIPpeakAnno.html "Bioconductor - ChIPpeakAnno").

 ##### A peak is associated to a gene by looking at his position compared to the Transcription Start Site (TSS) of the neighbouring genes.
 A peak can be associated to more than one gene.